 Failure to register as job-seeking within the statutory deadlines is one of the most frequent triggers for a blocking period.
 Employees must register no later than three months before the end of the contract.
 If they learn of the termination later, they must register within three days after gaining knowledge.

-Missed appointment with the agency
+Missed an appointment with the agency

 Failing to attend required appointments, assessments, or counselling sessions may also result in a blocking period.